utelecon/utelecon.github.io/en/notice/korea_telecom/index.md

 ## 3. How to know if you are affected?
 {:#how-to-know}

-If you want to know the mitigation before reporting your status to us, go to "[6.
-How to work around the issue for now](#how-to-work-around)" first and come back to 3-5 later.
+_Note: If you want to know the mitigation before reporting your status to us, go to "[6.
+How to work around the issue for now](#how-to-work-around)" first and come back to 3-5 later._

 Access [https://utas.adm.u-tokyo.ac.jp/](https://utas.adm.u-tokyo.ac.jp/) and press the login button.
 If you do not reach the authentication page (with Yasuda Auditorium) for a long time and eventually see an error page like this